vogtb/spreadsheet/DOCS.md

 ### RANDBETWEEN

 ```
   Returns a uniformly random integer between two values, inclusive on high and low.
-Values with decimal parts may be used for low andor high; this will cause the least and greatest possible values to be the next integer greater than low andor the next integer less than high, respectively.
+Values with decimal parts may be used for low and/or high; this will cause the least and greatest possible values to be the next integer greater than low and/or the next integer less than high, respectively.
 @param low - lowest value
 @param high - highest value
 @returns {number} between low and high.